Permaculture Design Certificate Course

 Learn Permaculture on a Self Sufficient Permaculture Farm

-Due to Coronavirus the May residential course will now be online!
+Due to Coronavirus our next residential course will be in 2021, Covid-19 permitting.

 Residential accredited 72 hour Permaculture Design Certificate course, a high quality 2 week course run by us since 2012 on the self sufficient Kendall Permaculture Farm.

 Payment by donation.
 Pay what you can afford!

 The Permaculture Design Certificate is a 72 hour theoretical course based on Bill Mollison’s Designers Manual.
 It teaches how we can use today’s tools and technology to create a more sustainable and equitable world for all species.
 Permaculture is more than just gardening, it is a design system for a truly sustainable and self sufficient lifestyle.
 The course is run by the PermEco Inc., taught by Tom Kendall and your certificate is accredited by PRI Australia, recognised and well regarded world wide.
 Our residential course (at Kendall Permaculture Farm) is capped at 20 students.